Karnam Malleswari: Personal life

-Malleswari was born in a Karnam family in Voosavanipeta near Amadalavalasa, a hamlet in Andhra Pradesh.
+Malleswari was born in a Telugu Brahmin family in Srikakulam.
 She has four sisters and all are married and well settled in life.

 Malleshwari started her career when she was 12 and was trained under coach Neelamshetty Appanna.
 Her sister was married and living in Delhi, and Malleshwari moved to that city for better training when it became clear that she had the potential to become a great athlete.
 Her talent was soon spotted by the Sports Authority of India.
 In 1990, Malleshwari joined the national camp and four years later, she became the weight-lifting world championship winner in the 54-kg class.

 In 1997, Malleshwari married fellow weightlifter Rajesh Tyagi.
 In 2001, one year after winning the Olympic bronze medal in her sport, she became a mother with the birth of a son.
 She planned to return to competitions at the 2002 Commonwealth Games, but withdrew due to her father's death.
 She retired after failing to score at the 2004 Olympics.
-Karnam Malleshwari and Tyagi currently lives in Yamunanagar, Haryana, with their son and in-laws in a joint family.
+Karnam Malleshwari and Tyagi currently live in Yamunanagar, Haryana, with their son and in-laws in a joint family.
 She works at the Food Corporation of India as Chief General Manager (General Administration).

 In June 2021, she was appointed as the vice-chancellor of Sports University, established by the government of Delhi.